ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 If you have no idea then try looking for or in the issue tracker.
 Usually the software we write is terrible, it always has some issues.
-And somebody might be annoyed enough to write these issues down or at least to voice their complaints.
+Somebody eveb might be annoyed enough to write these issues down or at least to voice their complaints.

 That was the case for me:
 I was shuffling through my inbox, stumbled upon [this person](https://github.com/FreeRDP/FreeRDP/issues/4984#issue-377672013) and felt sorry for them.

+> [screenshot]

 For real,
 FreeRDP should have had this feature years ago but it doesn’t.